chaz-ux/vision-os-gesture-engine/README.md

-# 👁️🖐️ Vision OS V4: Hybrid Hand-Tracking Gesture Engine
+# 👁️🖐️ Vision OS V4: Hand-Tracking Gesture Engine

 **Vision OS V4** is an advanced Python-based computer vision engine that turns your standard webcam into a spatial computing interface.
 It maps physical hand gestures to operating system commands using MediaPipe and OpenCV.